ossi0/Data-C70_ML-NMR/dft-2_calculations/README.md

 Here we provide one example calculation folder `cluster_<ID>`.
 The input files for this example DFT calculation data files can be found in the corresponding subdirectories in this GitHub page.

 The output files and the calculation results of the example calculation provided here can be found in this [Fairdata repository](https://doi.org/TBA).
-The reference TURBOMOLE NMR isotropic magnetic shielding calculations for all structures of the DATA-2 dataset are available in the [Fairdata repository](https://doi.org/TBA).
+The reference TURBOMOLE NMR isotropic magnetic shielding calculations for all structures of the DATA-2 dataset in compressed format are available in the [Fairdata repository](https://doi.org/TBA).

 Calculation directory structure example:
 ```